 Distinction From Spinal Diseases

-Atypical for GBS are symptom constellations like fever during the initial phase, asymmetry of the paresis, bladder disorders, severe sensory participation, and distinctly limited sensory levels, and significantly increased cell count in the CSF.
+Atypical for GBS are symptom constellations like fever during the initial phase, asymmetry of the paresis, bladder disorders, severe sensory participation, distinctly limited sensory levels, and significantly increased white blood cell count in the CSF.

-If these symptoms occur, one should consider spinal diseases like cross section myelitis, spinal masses, spinal ischemia, and spinal viral and bacterial inflammations.
+If these symptoms occur, one should consider spinal diseases like transverse myelitis, spinal masses, spinal ischemia, and viral and bacterial spinal infections.

 Therapy of the Guillain-Barré Syndrome

-The Guillain-Barré syndrome can be treated in both a symptomatic and a special causal manner.
-General causal therapy is not possible!
+The Guillain-Barré syndrome can be treated in both a symptomatic and a specific causal manner.
+General causal therapy is not possible.
 It is still not clear if an antibiotic or antiviral treatment against the generally treatable pathogens can positively influence the course of the disease via antigen elimination.

 Special Causal Therapy of GBS

-Since the auto-destructive antibodies are the cause of the disease, one tries to wash them out or to retain them.
-Therefore, one applies immunoglobuins over 5 days: 0.4 g/kg body weight/day.
-An alternative is plasmapharesis with daily elimination of the antibodies.
-This special causal therapy is performed if the walking distance and respiration of the affected is severely impaired.
+Because the autoimmune antibodies are the cause of the disease, one tries to wash them out or to contain them.
+Immunoglobulins are administered over a period of 5 days: 0.4 g/kg body weight/day.
+An alternative treatment is plasmapheresis to achieve daily elimination of the antibodies.
+This specific causal therapy is performed if walking distance and respiration are severely impaired.

-Plasmapharesis: The “blood wash” is a technique which is used for the extracorporeal elimination of substances with great molecular weight.
-Those include: immunoglobulins, immune complexes, cryoglobulins, and endotoxins.
-The goal is to eliminate the pathogens and, thus, reverse the disease process.
-Besides the application at GBS, plasmapharesis is especially used at thrombocytopenic purpura, myasthenia gravis, and the Goodpasture-syndrome.
+Plasmapheresis: The ‘blood wash’ is a technique that is used for the extracorporeal elimination of substances with great molecular weight, including immunoglobulins, immune complexes, cryoglobulins, and endotoxins.
+The goal is to eliminate the pathogenic agents and, thus, reverse the disease process.
+Besides its application in GBS, plasmapheresis is used for the treatment of thrombocytopenic purpura, myasthenia gravis, and Goodpasture syndrome.

 Symptomatic Therapy of GBS

-As symptomatic therapy, the thrombosis prophylaxis and pneumonia prophylaxis (regular expectorating, vibration massage of the thorax) is used.
-If vital capacity drops below 25 % of the normal plasma level, one should perform mechanical ventilation.
-Occurring bradycardia and AV blocks II and III can be treated with a temporary pacemaker.
-Glucocorticoids are considered ineffective in the case of classical GBS!
+As symptomatic therapy, thrombosis prophylaxis and pneumonia prophylaxis (regular expectorating, vibration massage of the thorax) are used.
+If vital capacity drops below 25% of the normal level, mechanical ventilation should be initiated.
+Bradycardia and AV blocks II and III can be treated with a temporary pacemaker.
+Glucocorticoids are considered ineffective in the treatment of classic GBS and are not recommended.

-For analgesic treatment of the neuropathic pain, antiphlogistics, antidepressants, antiepileptics, and weak opioids can be used.
+For analgesic treatment of neuropathic pain, anti-inflammatory agents, antidepressants, antiepileptics, and weak opioids can be used.